 For job submission we will be using a piece of software called SLURM.
-Simply put, SLURM is a queue management system and stands for Simple Linux Utility for Resource Management; it was developed at the Lawrence Livermore National Lab.
+Simply put, Slurm is a queue management system; it was developed at the Lawrence Livermore National Lab.
 It currently supports some of the largest compute clusters in the world.
-The best description of SLURM can be found on its homepage:
+The best description of Slurm can be found on its homepage: